patrykpilek/php-unit-testing/README.md

   - testing exceptions: expecting code to throw an exception
 - [ ] Test doubles: mocks and stubs
   - test doubles: create mock objects to remove dependencies on external resources
+  - dependency injection: inject objects that a class depends on
 - [ ] Mockery - an alternative mocking framework with a human-readable syntax

 - [ ] Test-driven development